marshmallowday/autogluon-assistant/src/autogluon/assistant/tools_registry/autogluon.timeseries/tutorials/forecasting-indepth.md

 ```

 We obtained two `TimeSeriesDataFrame`s from our original data:
-- `test_data` contains exactly the same data as the original `data` (i.e., it contains both historic data and the forecast horizon)
+- `test_data` contains exactly the same data as the original `data` (i.e., it contains both historical data and the forecast horizon)
-- In `train_data`, the last `prediction_length` time steps are removed from the end of each time series (i.e., it contains only historic data)
+- In `train_data`, the last `prediction_length` time steps are removed from the end of each time series (i.e., it contains only historical data)

 ```python